1990 United States Senate elections: Special elections

 In these special elections, the winners were elected in 1990.

 Elections are sorted by date, then state and class.

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 1991; ordered by state.

 All of the elections involved the Class 2 seats.

 Closest races

 In eight races the margin of victory was under 10%.

 Michigan was the tipping point state with a margin of 16.3%.

 Alabama

 Incumbent Democrat Howell Heflin won re-election to a third term over Republican Bill Cabaniss, State Senator and former State Representative.
-This is the last time the Democrats have won the Class 2 Senate Seat from Alabama until Doug Jones won the seat in 2017.
+This was the last time the Democrats have won the Class 2 Senate Seat from Alabama until Doug Jones won the seat in 2017.

 Alaska

 Incumbent Republican United States Senator Ted Stevens sought re-election to a fifth term in the United States Senate, which he won easily, besting his opponents in a landslide.